yz122/Numerical-Analysis-Package/README.md

-This repo consists the course projects of numerical analysis.
+This repo consists of implementations of algorithms in numerical analysis.

 Topics include interpolation methods, numerical linear algebra, numerical ODE, etc.